+The Flair 225 appliance is available in a left-hand and right-hand version.

+Left-hand version:

-The Flair appliance is available in a left-hand and right-hand version.
-With a left-hand version the "warm" connections (extract air 3 and supply air 1) are on the left-hand side of the appliance.
-With a right-hand version the "warm" connections (1 & 3) are on the right-hand side of the appliance.
+- The "warm" connections supply air (1) and Extract air (3) are on the left-hand side of the appliance. - The condensate discharge is located at the right-hand side on the bottom of the appliance.

+Right-hand version:

+- The "warm" connections supply air (1) and Extract air (3) are on the right-hand side of the appliance. - The condensate discharge is located at the left-hand side on the bottom of the appliance.